2023-Govtech-Geekout-GDS/documentation/docs/backend/13-Validation.md

 **3. Run the tests**

 ```
-npm run test:2
+npm run test:extra
 ```

-The total should be `1 skipped, 10 passed, 11 total`
+The total should be `13 passed, 13 total`

 ---